Center for Transformation Staff

 Lamson 003B x-53029 email@example.com

 Joshua Perks is a lifelong learner of technology, and has put this passion to work for over 10 years in both education and business environments.
 Joshua is excited to apply this knowledge to further the goals of Plymouth State University.
 Through his graduate schooling at Texas State University and work experience in both K-12 and post secondary education, he has cultivated a great depth of instructional and technological skills focused on driving student engagement and learning.
-Joshua has been an adjunct instructor for Nazareth College and has worked extensively with classroom teachers and faculty in improving their teaching and learning. the Joshua believes experiential learning is a path to creating learners who are passionate about their education and who will take ownership over their own learning process.
+Joshua has been an adjunct instructor for Nazareth College, and is currently teaching First Year Seminar at PSU.
+He has worked extensively with classroom teachers and faculty in improving their teaching and learning.
+Joshua believes experiential learning is a path to creating learners who are passionate about their education and who will take ownership over their own learning process.

 Joshua is available for drop-in appointments Monday’s from 9-11 am or Thursdays from 2-4 pm in the CFT: Lamson 003.
 You may also schedule an appointment using the Pedagogy Consultation Form.